 Many technology jobs are currently being outsourced over to India.
 Even if you don’t personally have any plans to move to India, you might find yourself dealing with native Hindi-speakers more and more often.

 Characterized by their highly entertaining musical numbers and elaborate sets.
-Bollywoods films are a growing phenomenon among foreign audience over the globe in places like the united States, United Kingdom, and other parts of Asia and Africa.
-Knowing Hindi allows you to understand and appreciate theses films more without having to rely on subtitles.
+Bollywood films are a growing phenomenon among foreign audience over the globe in places like the United States, the United Kingdom, and other parts of Asia and Africa.
+Knowing Hindi allows you to understand and appreciate these films more without having to rely on subtitles.

 India is becoming one of the world’s biggest exporters of commerce, business, digital media, and other information based technologies.
 And this trend doesn’t seem like it will be stopping anytime soon.